duguyue100/study-notes/_posts/2016-10-03-paper-reading-hopfield.md

 +   The mean rate at which action potentials are generated is a smooth function of the mean membrane potential, having the general form shown in Fig. 1.

++   The biological information sent to other neurons often lies in a short-time average of the firing rate.
+When this is so, one can neglect the details of individual action potentials and regard Fig. 1 as a smooth input-output relationship.

++   A study of emergent collective effects and spontaneous computation must necessarily focus on the nonlinearity of the input-output relationship.

++   Delays in synaptic transmission (of partially stochastic character) and in the transmission of impulses along axons and dendrites produce a delay between the input of a neuron and the generation of an effective output.
+All such delays have been modeled by a single parameter, the stochastic mean processing time $$1/W$$.

++   The synapses are activated by arriving action potentials.
+The input signal to a cell $$i$$ can be taken to be

+    $$
+    \sum_{j}T_{ij}V_{j}
+    $$

+    where $$T_{ij}$$ represents the effectiveness of a synapse.